subquery/subql/docs/create/mapping.md

 ### Type generation

-Now the preparation is completed, we are ready to generate types and meta.
-Run the command below step by step:
+Now the preparation is completed, we are ready to generate types and metadata.
+Run the commands below:

 ```shell
 # Yarn to install new dependencies